 The Defiance College Financial Aid Office is required to monitor Satisfactory Academic Progress (SAP) to comply with Federal regulations for students receiving financial aid.
 SAP considers both qualitative and quantitative measures of academic progress.
 Students' cumulative course work will be evaluated at the completion of each semester.

-All periods of the students' enrollment, even periods in which the student did not receive FSA funds, are considered in this calculation and include: remedial, letter grades, pass/fail, withdrawn, academic second chance, repeated courses, incompletes and hours transferred in from other schools as determined by the Registrar's Office.
+Periods of Enrollment All periods of the students' enrollment (summer, fall and spring), even periods in which the student did not receive FSA funds, are considered in the satisfactory academic progress calculation.

+Attempted Hours will include: remedial, letter grades, pass/fail, withdrawn, academic second chance, repeated courses, incompletes and hours transferred in from other schools as determined by the Registrar's Office.
+Grade point averages do not transfer in from other schools and therefore are not counted in satisfactory academic progress.